YifanXu74/Libra/README.md

 <!-- ## Citation

-If you find our work useful in your research, please consider citing:
+If you find our work helpful, please consider citing:

 ```
 ``` -->

+## Acknowledgments

+We'd like to thank Menghao Hu from Pengcheng Laboratory for data management and Chaoyou Fu from Tencent for early discussion.
+The code was built upon [LAVIS](https://github.com/salesforce/LAVIS) and [Huggingface Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).
+Thanks for their great works.